Shine Lawyers Main Logo

 What is the speed limit when passing emergency vehicles?

-In New South Wales, Victoria, Western Australia and Tasmania, road users are required to safely slow down to 40km/h when approaching or passing emergency vehicles, including police cars, that are stationary or moving slowly, and have their lights flashing and/or an alarm sounding.
+In New South Wales, Victoria, Western Australia and Tasmania, road users are required to safely slow down to 40km/h when approaching or passing emergency vehicles.
+This includes police cars, ambulances and fire trucks that are stationary or moving slowly and have their lights flashing and/or an alarm sounding.

-New South Wales however has an exception to this rule: on roads that have a speed limit of 90km/h or more, drivers are required to slow down safely to a speed that is “reasonable for the circumstances”.
 Comparatively, in South Australia, they take the law even further as drivers passing stationary police and other emergency vehicles must slow to 25km/h or less.

+New South Wales, however, has an exception to this rule.
+On roads that have a speed limit of 90km/h or more, drivers are required to slow down safely to a speed that is “reasonable for the circumstances”.

 Preventing accidents involving emergency vehicles

-Accidents involving emergency services impact not only the people involved in the crash but also those whom the emergency services were travelling to assist.
+Accidents involving emergency services impact not only the people involved in the crash, but also those whom the emergency services were travelling to assist.

 To prevent accidents involving police cars, ambulances or fire engines, make sure you do not: